theguly/iris-doc-src/docs/operations/api.md

 # API
-Iris is meant to be plug-able to fit and integrates with the existing environments.
+Iris is meant to be plug-able and be integrated with the existing environments.

 Through the REST API, one can do almost as much as it is possible to do through the web interface.
+Under the hood, the web interface is actually talking to the API.

 ## API Keys

 The first step is to obtain an API key.
-Each user is automatically attributed an API token.
+Each user is automatically attributed one when it is created.
 It can be found on the left panel, under username and My Settings.

 ![Access Token](../_static/token_access.png)